 - Improve their ability to communicate in written and verbal formats.

 Core training sessions cover the research to policy gap, communication strategies to link research to policy, writing for policy and nontechnical audiences, and effective content for and delivery of presentations.

 This program is made possible by the U.S. Department of Health and Human Services—National Institutes of Health (NIH) Eunice Kennedy Shriver Institute of Child Health and Human Development (NICHD).

 Who Should Apply?

 The training is open to U.S. citizens and permanent residents (Green Card holders) pursuing doctoral programs at reputable U.S. academic institutions and who are between their 3rd and 5th year of studies.
-Priority is given to applicants who are current or previous trainees of NICHD-supported population centers in the United States.

 Applicants may be in any field of study, but their research focus must be related to demography, reproductive health, or population health.